-You must maintain Satisfactory Academic Progress (SAP), as defined on RIT's Financial Aid website (rit.edu/admissions/aid/policies/ugrad-progress) There are different standards for federal aid programs, New York State TAP, and RIT-sponsored aid.
+- You must maintain Satisfactory Academic Progress (SAP), as defined on RIT's Financial Aid website (rit.edu/admissions/aid/policies/ugrad-progress) There are different standards for federal aid programs, New York State TAP, and RIT-sponsored aid.
 These standards assure you are making progress toward your degree.
-Failure to meet these standards may make you ineligible for these aid sources.

-- It is assumed that you will be enrolled as a fulltime student (at least 12 credits per semester/term).
-Changing your enrollment to less than full time may result in a reduction or elimination of your aid. - Apply for financial aid every year by completing the FAFSA prior to the annual published preferred filing date for full consideration of available funding.
+Failure to meet these standards may make you ineligible for these aid sources. - It is assumed you will be enrolled full-time in required coursework (at least 12 credits per semester/term).
+Changing your enrollment to less than full time may result in a reduction or elimination of your aid. - Apply for financial aid every year by completing the FAFSA prior to the annual published deadline date for full consideration of available funding.